jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 setCount((prevState) => prevState + 1);
 ```

-We will demonstrate this later when the need arises when we start working with a more complicated version of state such as an object.
+There are scenarios when the callback function version is required such as when state is being updated within the callbacks of either a `setTimeout()` or `setInterval()`.

 #### Adding an onClick Event